 Ensure Consistent Execution

-It is essential to work your marketing plan on a consistent basis in order to ensure a steady stream of interest in your flexible office space.
+It is essential to work on your marketing plan on a consistent basis in order to ensure a steady stream of interest in your flexible office space.
 This will also help you develop a network of engaged followers so that you are always able to find enthusiastic members as needed.

 Consistent Traffic Throughout the Year

 Forget taking summers or holidays off from your content creation.
-The more consistent your engagement across your digital marketing platforms, the better your SEO and page rank and the more you will make people aware of your business.
+The more consistent your engagement across your digital marketing platforms, the better your SEO and page rank, and the more you will make people aware of your business.